yupbank/stammer/README.md

 stammer
 =======

-an Real English stemming toolkit| pure python
+an Real English Segmentation tool| pure python

-the goal is to make life easier.
+the goal is to make life easier. forget about pos tags and trees and so on.

 ###TO DO